Cookie

 Serial Port Monitor

-Basic Modes of serial data transmission
+Basic Modes of Serial Data Transmission

 Binary pulses are used to transmit data in serial data transmission.
 The binary digit one is represented by five volts or a HIGH logic.
 Conversely, binary zero is denoted with a logic LOW or zero volts.
 In order to implement serial communication, a source and destination are required.
 They are also referred to as the sender and receiver.
 Various types of serial communication can be employed and are designated as Simplex, Half Duplex, and Full Duplex